Page High School Handbook

 To be eligible to participate in athletics, a student must have passed five credits the previous semester.
 Students failing to pass five subjects during any semester will be ineligible the following semester.
 Student academic progress is monitored during the semester also, and athletes failing to make satisfactory progress may be temporarily suspended from athletic competition at the discretion of the coach or may be placed on probation until progress is made.
 Each student must pass a physical examination before being allowed to participate or practice with any athletic team.
 Each student must adhere to all the rules and regulations of the team.
 An athlete assigned to ISS is still required to practice but will not be eligible to participate in one game that week.

 As representatives of the Page community, we ask that all spectators conduct themselves in a positive sportsmanlike manner.
 Spectators should support their team by refraining from derogatory remarks, chants or cheers.
 Any spectator/s found to be in violation of this code will be dismissed from the event and subject to be suspended from future events.

-It is our expectation that all Page High School students will attend school every day school is in session.
+It is our expectation that all Page High School students will attend school every day when school is in session.
 We appreciate the support of parents in reaching that goal.
 Regular, uninterrupted attendance is an essential ingredient in the learning process.
 The state of Tennessee requires each school to maintain an average daily attendance (AYP) rate of 95%.